StableBet

 The race itself was settled well inside the final two furlongs.
 Enable moved smoothly through the field on the outside of the home straight, picked up powerfully when Dettori made his move, and was put clear of Alluringly without any real urgency.
 The winning margin was two and a half lengths.
 The manner of victory was more significant than the distance: Enable had won with Dettori still holding her together, still keeping something back, still managing rather than driving.
 She had beaten the favourite of a good Classic trial without being at full stretch.

-Alluringly subsequently finished third in the Epsom Oaks, confirming that the Cheshire Oaks form was solid.
-Enable won the Oaks by five and a half lengths, beating Rhododendron who would go on to contest Group 1 races across three seasons.
-The Cheshire Oaks starting position — second-favourite beating the odds-on O'Brien runner — was validated almost immediately by what followed.
+Alluringly went on to finish third in the Epsom Oaks, confirming that the Cheshire Oaks form was solid.
+Enable won the Oaks by five and a half lengths, beating Rhododendron, who went on to contest Group 1 races across three seasons.
+The Cheshire Oaks result was validated almost immediately by what followed.

 The race record reads as straightforwardly as any one-race association can: one start, one win, one Group 1 career launched.
 The Cheshire Oaks of 2017 will be remembered as long as Enable's career is discussed.